VektrexElectronicSystems/Vektrex.SpikeSafe.CSharp.Samples/src/Vektrex.SpikeSafe.CSharp.Samples/ApplicationSpecificExamples/UsingPulseHolds/README.md

 - Since using this command set results in recalculation of settings, it is recommended to re-query Pulse Width, Duty Cycle, and Pulse Period any time one of the three settings is configured.

 ## Expected Results
 The On Time and Off Time will be dynamically modified while the channel is running.
-The actions taken within the sequence will be logged in the SpikeSafePythonSamples.log file as well as the terminal.
+The actions taken within the sequence will be logged in the Vektrex.SpikeSafe.CSharp.Samples.log file as well as the terminal.
 This output should match the text below:

 >Held Pulse Period